endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"low shield permeability"`: The permeability of your shields as they approach 0%.
 A shield which is permeable allows some damage to bleed through to the hull.
 For example, a permeability of 10% means that 90% of the damage hits the shields and 10% hits the hull.
 As shield strength increases, the permeability of your shields approaches the high shield permeability value. **(v.
 0.10.1)**

-  * `hull`: I recommend against providing outfits that give ships additional hull strength, because that could create balancing issues.
-But if you want to do it, this is the attribute to modify.
+  * `hull`: an additional number of hull points added to a ship's base hull value.

   * `"hull repair rate"`: the number of hull points regenerated per frame.
 It takes 1 energy to repair 1 unit of hull.